Ma Yau Tong

-Ma Yau Tong (馬游塘) is an area on a mountain pass between Po Lam of Tseung Kwan O New Town and Lam Tin of urban New Kowloon in Hong Kong.
+Ma Yau Tong (馬游塘) is an area on a mountain pass between Po Lam of Tseung Kwan O New Town and Sau Mau Ping of New Kowloon in Hong Kong.
 It is named after the village of the same name.
 It is known as Lau Tong and Ma Lau Tong in early 20th Century maps.
 Ma Yau Tong is on the border of New Kowloon and the New Territories.

 Ma Yau Tong Au (馬游塘坳) is a specific name for the mountain pass in the area.

 Geography

 The land is relatively flat on the saddle between Tai Sheung Tok (大上托), Mau Wu Shan (茅湖山) and Black Hill (五桂山).
 Ma Yau Tong is suitable for farming with rivers flowing towards the valleys east and west.

 The landform of the valley west of Ma Yau Tong was greatly changed by the construction of the Tseung Kwan O Tunnel.

 Administration

 Ma Yau Tong is a recognized village under the New Territories Small House Policy.